iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Would be 5 stars if the sound worked!!<br> :date: __2020-12-05 15:43:45__

+> Good programme but app keeps crashing<br> :date: __2020-12-04 13:48:44__

+> The concept is great thanks to Sarah millican I went from hating running with a passion to loving my 30 min run, all in 6 months (I went slowly).
+However when you get to week 7 the recording times out before you get to the halfway bell.
+Every time.
+I just used my watch but yeah not great - if not for that would rate a 5.<br> :date: __2020-12-02 10:47:09__

+> This was great at first but 3 times whilst out running it's just shut itself down and I've had no idea where I'm upto on the run.
+Very disappointing.<br> :date: __2020-12-01 19:36:14__

 > Gets too difficult too quickly, and coach voices are a bit lifeless and uninspiring.
 But it's got me off my arse and running so doing something right.<br> :date: __2020-11-30 10:02:56__